batect/batect/docs/content/Setup.md

     * Or, if you're using another tool already and want to switch to batect, [batectify](https://batectify.enchanting.dev/) by [@ineffyble](https://github.com/ineffyble) can convert files from other tools to batect's format

+4. To enable tab completion in your shell, [set up shell tab completion](tools/Shells.md).

 ## Requirements